 Jordan Harbinger: [00:01:29] I read your book a long time ago.
 And Jen was like, “Hey, there’s this guy who’s an agent.
 You should check him out.”
-I was like, “Already have the book.”
-I was like, “Oh, interesting sports agent like probably a lawyer, no.”
+I was like, “Already have his book.”
+I was like, “Oh, interesting.
+Sports agent, like, probably a lawyer.”
+No?

 Darren Prince: [00:01:45] Complete opposite.

 Jordan Harbinger: [00:01:46] And that’s interesting for me because I went to law school and a lot of my friends are like, “I’m going to be a sports agent.
 I’m going to be a sports agent.
 You know, this is what we’re going to do.
 I’m going to be a sports agent.”
-And so I figured out this guy’s probably like I could have just done with this guy did because he’s probably lawyer too, not quite.
+And so I figured out this guy’s probably like, I could have just done what this guy did because he’s probably a lawyer too!
+Not quite.

-Darren Prince: [00:02:00] So you’ll like to start on my dad’s fly fishing in Alaska.
-I go, “Dad, I really want to be an agent but I’m not a lawyer.”
+Darren Prince: [00:02:00] So you’d like to start on my dad, fly fishing in Alaska?
+I go, “Dad, I really want to be an agent, but I’m not a lawyer.”
 May he rest in peace.
 He looked at me.
 I remember it like yesterday.
 He goes, “Lawyer?
-See you got the most amazing relationships in the world.
-Any lawyer would kill to have access to go to Muhammad Ali’s house in Berrien Springs, Michigan and go to Magic’s house in a Beverly Park and call up Joe Montana or you know Hulk Hogan and it’s all about who, you know, Darren like not what you know.”
+See you’ve got the most amazing relationships in the world.
+Any lawyer would kill to have access to go to Muhammad Ali’s house in Berrien Springs, Michigan and go to Magic’s house in Beverly Park and call up Joe Montana or, you know, Hulk Hogan.
+It’s all about who you know, Darren, and not what you know.”

 Jordan Harbinger: [00:02:27] It almost seems like you fell into some of this stuff.
-In the book.
-I’m sure it’s condensed but it’s like…”Oh, I’m running into Magic Johnson and then I called Pamela Anderson.”
-It’s like, “Whoa, whoa, whoa, whoa, whoa, who are you calling?”
-How do you even start these relationships?
+In the book, I’m sure it’s condensed, but it’s like… “Oh, I’m running into Magic Johnson.
+And then I called Pamela Anderson.”
+It’s like, “Whoa, whoa, whoa, whoa, whoa, who are you calling, and how do you even start these relationships?”

-Darren Prince: [00:02:41] It started from the baseball cards and then eventually evolved into sports and celebrity memorabilia.
+Darren Prince: [00:02:41] It started from the baseball card business that eventually evolved into sports and celebrity memorabilia.
 That was very, very unorthodox.

 Darren Prince: [00:03:45] Yes.

 Darren Prince: [00:03:56] Absolutely, you know, you listen to teachers.
-They tell you what I can and can’t do and you start believing it.
-My intro to business teacher.
-Elliot Lovi was his name and I had a class with him and he wanted everybody to go home and create a business and I remember being 13 years old and having this imagination that I was kind of this awkward, I don’t want to say geeky, but felt like an outcast.
-I had this big baseball card collection that I unmasked and that became my business.
+They tell you what you can and can’t do and you start believing it.
+My intro to business teacher, Elliot Lovi was his name, and I had a class with him and he wanted everybody to go home and create a business.
+And I remember being 13 years old and having this imagination that I was kind of this awkward, I don’t want to say geeky, but felt like an outcast.
+I had this big baseball card collection that I amassed and that became my business.
 Eventually, it turned into a real business and gave me a little bit of self-confidence.

-Jordan Harbinger: [00:04:25] So you are planning to turn it into a business.
-It was an assignment from your teacher.
+Jordan Harbinger: [00:04:25] So you weren’t planning to turn it into a business.
+It was an assignment from your teacher?